Geologic History of Sylvan Dale Ranch

-Sylvan Dale Guest Ranch is a great place to visualize Earth history and processes.
+Sylvan Dale Guest Ranch is a great place to visualize geology: Earth history and processes.
 (Courses from universities in Boulder, Greeley, and Fort Collins use the Ranch for field trips, under the auspices of the Heart J Center for Experiential Learning.)

 The pattern of geology provides the foundation for everything else, from vegetation to human use.
 Useful references on local geology are Chronic and Chronic’s Prairie, Peak, and Plateau and Chronic and Williams’ Roadside Geology of Colorado.